 - If the applicant has not been offered a contract at a program, NOA will provide expedited application to one of the many such programs that are run by NOA members.

 - The winner may be offered the opportunity to present in a session at a subsequent NOA National Conference, detailing their experiences.

 The person selected will have experience in stage direction and keen interest in opera and working with singers.
-The Fellow will be at or near the beginning of his/her professional career as a stage director.
-Those working as Assistant Director or in Production are welcome to apply, however special consideration will be given to those applicants in a mentored program.
+The recipient will be at or near the beginning of his/her professional career as a stage director.
+Those working as assistant directors or in production are welcome to apply, however special consideration will be given to those applicants in a mentored program.